gnobitab/InstaFlow/README.md

   <img src='github_misc/gallery/09B_refine.png' width='512'>
 </p>

-## Comparison with SD 1.5 on Real Computer
+## Comparison with SD 1.5 on our A100 machine

-For an intuitive understanding, we use the same computer and took screenshots of random generation with different models.
+For an intuitive understanding, we used the same A100 server and took screenshots from the Gridio interface of random generation with different models.
 InstaFlow-0.9B is one-step, while SD 1.5 adopts 25-step [DPMSolver](https://github.com/LuChengTHU/dpm-solver).
 The text prompt is *"A photograph of a snowy mountain near a beautiful lake under sunshine."*

                    InstaFlow-0.9B                                              Stable Diffusion 1.5